 Instructions

-- First prepare the water bath-- put about 4 quarts of cold water into a big bowl and add ice and sea salt.
-Stir the mixture until the water is ice cold and some of the salt has disolved.
+- Prepare the water bath.
+Pour about 4 quarts of cold water into a big bowl and add ice and sea salt.
+Stir until some of the salt has dissolved.

-- Adding the shrimp will stop the boil for about a minute or so, when the water starts to boil again and the shrimp change color and start to float to the top, take them out right away-- don't overcook!
+- Return the pot to a boil and cook until the shrimp change color and start to float to the top.
+Once they reach this stage, take them out right away; be careful not to overcook!

-- Remove as fast as possible with a slotted spoon and add them directly into the cold water bowl.
-The water should still be cold even when all the hot shrimp are added-- if not, add more ice!
+- Remove the shrimp as fast as possible with a slotted spoon and add them to the ice water and chill for 15 minutes.
+If all the ice melts once the shrimp are in, add more ice to keep it cold.

-- After 15 minutes drain the shrimp and serve, or put in the fridge covered with a moist paper towel for up to one day.
+- Drain the shrimp and serve as is, or with sliced lemon.
+There's no need to peel or devein before serving.
+Leftovers can be refrigerated covered with a moist paper towel for up to one day.

 Nutrition